 Discover one of Eastern Asia’s best-kept secrets by studying in Taiwan, a beautiful island off the east coast of China.
 Named Ilha Formosa, or Beautiful Island, by the Portuguese, Taiwan lends study abroad students the opportunity to explore a uniquely fascinating island, ancient mountainous temples, and traditional Chinese culture.

-Study the Chinese language among Taiwan's friendly people and expand your education in one of Asia's most rapidly progressing economies.
-Start your research by reading the program reviews below.
-Be sure to return and review your study abroad in Taiwan program when the semester is over!
+Study the Chinese language among Taiwan’s friendly people and expand your education in one of Asia’s most rapidly progressing economies.

 There are two Chinese language programs in Taipei that particularly standout: The National Taiwan University and Taiwan Normal University.
 Thousands of students every year attend both of these highly prestigious programs, and offer a range of beginner to advanced level classes on a 3-month quarterly based schedule.
 Classes are typically three hours a day plus outside study, as well as any additional elective courses.
-You can expect to have a good grasp of the lange by the end of your first year if you take your studies seriously, but if you are seeking fluency go for two.
+You can expect to have a good grasp of the language by the end of your first year if you take your studies seriously, but if you are seeking fluency go for two.

 The other nice thing about studying Chinese in Taiwan is that it attracts students from all over the world.
 Your classmates could be from Spain, Japan, or Africa!
 This puts all of you in a highly intensive learning environment that forces you to only speak Chinese in order to communicate.

 At the end of your language program you may be interested in enrolling full-time in a Bachelors or Masters program in Taiwan.
 There are a variety of programs available, from business studies to advanced cultural programs, and when you're done your Chinese speaking abilities will standout.